Common questions

-Questions people ask before launching a lost-pet campaign.
+Questions people ask before launching.

-What am I paying for with a campaign?
+What am I paying for?

 How is this different from posting in neighborhood groups myself?